-Investigating judge is generally limited to the facts identified within introductory submission: However, if investigating judge comes to know new facts, he/she may, before any communication with prosecutor, include those in the records of the proceedings, and, if need be, urgently proceed to summary assessment of their likelihood.
-However, he/she may not carry out coercive acts that require involvement of the prosecution.
+Investigating judge is generally limited to the identified within facts introductory submission:However, if investigating judge comes to know new facts, he/she may, before any communication with prosecutor, include those in the records of the proceedings, and, if need be, urgently proceed to summarv assessment of their likelihood.
+However, he/shemay not carry out coercive actsthatrequire involvement of the prosecution.

-Necessary factors for justification of urgent acts: They must not be coercive, must be completed within 3 days and must be included within record of proceedings.
+Necessary factors for justification of urgent acts:They must not be coercive, must be completed within 3 days and must be included within record of proceedings.

-Individuals not mentioned in the introductory submissions: Such individuals must not be summoned or kept in custody.
+Individuals not mentioned in the introductory submissions:Such individuals must not be summoned or kept in custody.